maxcelant/deploy-microservices-istio/README.md

 Quickly deploys three microservices to different environments of your choice.

-- `/src` holds the each microservice's specific code
+- `/src` holds the each microservice's specific code.
+They are simple HTTP servers that are _currently_ storing data locally in `db.json` files.
+This is subject to change soon.
 - `/deploy-docker` deploying these services to a Docker network
 - `/scripts` holds any scripts related to building, running, etc